kabir-rab/master-items-viewer/README.md

 # How to use
 Go to "edit" mode of a Qlik sense app.
 Then Custom objects > "Kab-s Game Example Bundle" > Master Items Viewer.
 Drag this to the workspace and resize to your requirement.
 You can use the property panel to show/hide columns, filters and change the table header appearance.

-#### _Note for developers - attached an angular service to Qlik's "qvangular". it contains a class which requires converting using babel to work in IE as IE does not recognise JavaScript classes.
-This is only if you are downloading the repo to build on top.
-I have already recompiled it for the release._